Aimed at helping disadvantaged youth, Sisodia inaugurates first Lighthouse in Kalkaji | Education

 - India

-Deputy Chief Minister Manish Sisodia inaugurated the first Delhi Skill and Entrepreneurship University (DSEU) Lighthouse in Kalkaji on Wednesday.
+Deputy Chief Minister Manish Sisodia on Wednesday inaugurated the first Delhi Skill and Entrepreneurship University Lighthouse in Kalkaji that will offer short-term vocational courses to youth.

-With this, the university and college will approach students and not vice-versa, Sisodia said.
+With this, the university and college will approach students and not vice versa, he said.

-The other lighthouses are expected to come up at Malkaganj, Matia Mahal and Patparganj.
-"Students have to make several efforts to get into colleges and universities.
-But with this initiative, the university and college is coming to the students," he said at the event.
-Sisodia, who also holds the education portfolio, credited Chief Minister Arvind Kejriwal for the initiative.
-"Two years ago, you chose Arvind Kejriwal as your chief minister.
-If he is there, all these things are possible," he said.
+The Lighthouse has been started keeping in view the need for jobs in Delhi, he said, adding that even after graduation, youth struggle for jobs, but after pursuing skill-based courses here, the company itself will come and give jobs to the youth.
+The minister asserted that all this has been possible only because of the power of people's vote. ''People used their vote properly and gave Arvind Kejriwal the power to work as the chief minister.
+Now Delhi's schools have become brilliant, people's electricity and water bills are coming zero, and health facilities have become hassle-free,'' he said.

+Sisodia said people should again show the power of their vote in the MCD elections so that the ''mess spread in Delhi can be cleared''.

-Sisodia urged the people to vote for the Kejriwal-led Aam Aadmi Party in the upcoming Municipal Corporation of Delhi (MCD) polls scheduled for next month.
-"There is corruption in MCD and our sanitation workers do not get their salaries on time.
+''There is corruption in MCD and our sanitation workers do not get their salaries on time.
 As a leader, I can ask for votes since we are not the ones who want to earn notes.
-Please vote for Arvind Kejriwal in MCD polls," he said.
+Please vote for Arvind Kejriwal in the MCD polls,'' he said.
+Under the Lighthouse programme, emphasis will be given on developing life skills of students besides giving career and life-related guidance through foundation courses.
+Self-transformation and opportunities for industry exposure will also be given, said an official statement.
+The foundation courses for youth will be based on an art-based curriculum with creative activities to develop workplace competencies and mindfulness among students, it said.
+Spoken English and digital literacy will be an important part of this foundational skilling programme.

+Students will be offered various short and long term courses related to administration, financial accounting and tally, nursing, fitness trainer, IT. ''Nearly 600 youth from underserved communities in the vicinity of Lighthouse will be trained at these centres every year. ''DSEU Lighthouse at Kalkaji aims to upskill over 1,200 youths from nearby slum clusters in next two years,'' read the statement.
+The DSEU Lighthouse at Kalkaji comprises four training rooms, a counseling room, video-conferencing room, self-learning space, and a fully-equipped tech hub with wi-fi connection and laptops.
+PTI NIT/SLB SRY

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)